mimeiners/prj-wi/docs/Gesamtsystem/interface_management.md

  The variable "connection_status" reflects the current necessary status of a connection.
 "True" means there is connection and "False" means there is no connection. ##It can be called by any function inside the system, if needed.
 Most of the time the function "server_send()" accesses the variable to check if an message can be send.
 This variable is set by "_find_connection()" if a connection has been found and gets resetted by "_ping()" if an NACK has been received.## The not yet mentioned function "set_connection_status()" is used to set "connection_status" to any state.
 This function is used as there were concerns about the imported state of "connection_status".
 With "set_connection_status()" the function can change "connection_status" as a local variable in "LVL3_classes.py" instead of an imported one.

 The function "server_send()" can be accessed by every function in the code, which imported "LVL3_classes.py".
 It allows each part of the code to send a message to a connected device.
 The function automatically includes all necessary steps for a successfull transmission, including to check if there is a connection at all.

-### Network design

-The Network traffic is designed around global keywords.
-Here, a keyword is a string message that can be sended by any device and can be received by any device.
-Once received, a reaction is called which is defined at the receiver.
-The reaction being defined locally allows the each reaction to be fitted to each system, regardless of system design.
-Of course, all parties must agree on a common set of keywords and their functionalty (but not the technical implementation!).

-##### Keywords

-INCLUDE LIST OF KEYWORDS

 ### Receiving Messages, ACK and NACK